kopia/kopia/site/content/docs/Installation/_index.md

 ### Two Variants of Kopia

-Kopia is a standalone binary and can be used through a command-line interface (CLI) or a graphical user inferace (GUI).
+Kopia is a standalone binary and can be used through a command-line interface (CLI) or a graphical user interface (GUI).

 * If you want to use Kopia via CLI, you will install the `kopia` binary; when you want to use Kopia, you will call the `kopia` binary (along with [Kopia commands](../reference/command-line/)) in a terminal/command prompt window or within a script.